-The common material used for the construction of the roofs of the building was wood.
+Different kinds of materials were used in the construction of different materials from Ancient Greece.
+The same was the case with the construction of the building as well.
+The most common material used for the construction of the roof of a building was wood.
 It was used for supporting the roof beams.
-Plaster was used for making sinks and for making bathtubs.
+Plaster was used for making sinks and for making bathtubs in houses.

 The walls of the houses were made of unbaked bricks.
-The columns, walls and the upper portion of the houses were made out of limestones and marbles.
-Terracotta was used to make roof tiles.
-These materials were used in constructing five simple types of buildings, namely
+The columns, walls, and the upper portion of the houses were made out of limestone and marble.
+Terracotta was also in use to make roof tiles.
+These materials were used in constructing five simple types of buildings, which have been mentioned in detail in the later section.

 Types of Ancient Greek Buildings